edgedb/edgedb/docs/reference/edgeql/group.rst

       },
     }

-It is also possible to group scalars instead of obejcts, in which case you need to define an ad-hoc alias to refer to the scalar set in order to specify how it will be grouped:
+It is also possible to group scalars instead of objects, in which case you need to define an ad-hoc alias to refer to the scalar set in order to specify how it will be grouped: